aashish22bansal/VIT-Assignments/sampleREADME.md

 ---

-## Installation
+## Home

-- All the `code` required to get started
-- Images of what it should look like
+- This is the `Home Page` for the Website
+- Consists of all the basic details about me

-### Clone
+### About

-- Clone this repo to your local machine using `https://github.com/fvcproductions/SOMEREPO`
+- This consists of details about me on:
+  - Languages
+  - Programming Skills
+  - Projects

-### Setup
+### Education

-- If you want more syntax highlighting, format your code like this:
+- This consists of details about my Education:
+  - Matriculation
+  - Pre-University
+  - Undergraduation

 > update and install this package first